IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

+# DEPRECATION NOTICE

+I created this library in 2017.
+Back then, the competitors were barely useful.

+In 2023, I started working on the next major version and ended up with [PR: chainable cleaners](https://github.com/IlyaSemenov/node-data-cleaner/pull/29).
+While working on it, I discovered a new player in the field: [zod](https://github.com/colinhacks/zod).
+Zod made things right.
+My "chained cleaners" are basically an inferior version of Zod.
+And unlike my pet project, Zod has active community.

+I am switching to Zod in my projects.

 # data-cleaner for Node.js

 This is yet another data object validator and transformer for Node.js, inspired by Django forms validation framework.